The History of Engineer Boots with John Lofgren

 What is an Engineer Boot?

-By taking the ruggedness of a logger boot and combining it with the simplicity of English riding boots, the engineer proved to be a versatile piece of footwear and worn for a variety of functions.
-Its most distinctive traits are its stove pipe calf, which can run all the way above the knee, and the buckle around the ankle.
+By taking the ruggedness of a logger boot and combining it with the simplicity of English riding boots, the engineer proved to be a versatile piece of footwear worn for a variety of functions.
+Its most distinctive traits are its stove pipe shaft, which can run all the way above the knee, and the buckle around the ankle.

 The History